Aeshna mutata Blair Nikula

 Identifying Characteristics

-Like other blue or mosaic darners (genus Aeshna), adult spatterdock darners are large dragonflies with large eyes, a brown thorax with two blue stripes on the front and two on the side, and a long slender brown abdomen marked by two rows of sky blue spots.
-Unlike other species of Aeshna, the eyes of this species are bright blue, and males have peculiar-shaped, forked terminal appendages.
-Adult spatterdock darners average approximately 2.8 in (7.1 cm) in length.
+Like other blue or mosaic darners, adult Spatterdock Darners are large dragonflies with large eyes, a brown thorax with two blue stripes on the front and two on the side, and a long slender brown abdomen marked by two rows of sky blue spots.
+Unlike simila looking species in the genus Aeshna, the eyes of this species are bright blue, and males have peculiar-shaped, forked terminal appendages.
+Adult Spatterdock Darners average approximately 2.8 in (7.1 cm) in length.
 The wings are clear.
-Females are similar to males, but the thoracic markings are generally more dull, and the occasional female has yellowish thoracic stripes and greenish abdominal spots (Nikula et al. 2003, Dunkle 2000).
+Females are similar to males, but the thoracic markings are generally duller, and the occasional female has yellowish thoracic stripes and greenish abdominal spots (Nikula et al. 2003, Dunkle 2000).
 The larvae are elongate, cylindrical-shaped aquatic insects that are usually patterned in drab brown and greenish colors.
 They climb and crawl among aquatic vegetation.
 The antennae are composed of seven small, slender segments.
 Body length is approximately 1.4 in (36 mm) at maturity (Walker 1958), which may be at 1-3 years.

 Characters Most Useful for Identification